jortsmoder/wikiofdark.art/docs/index.md

 ## How should I start?

-In general, if you are new, the order I would reccomend is approximately:
+In general, if you are new, the order I would recommend is approximately:

 1. Start trying to do [gamete storage](#gamete-storage) (optional)
 2. Start [permanent hair removal](#body-hair)